 The Yurok Tribe's Klamath Salmon Festival

-Attendees of the all-day, free event will have an opportunity to learn more about Yurok culture, dance to live music, shop for authentic handmade gifts from more than 100 vendors and enjoy a delicious, traditionally cooked salmon feast.
+Attendees of the all-day, free event will have an opportunity to learn more about Yurok culture, dance to live music, shop for authentic handmade gifts from nearly 100 vendors and enjoy a delicious, traditionally cooked salmon feast.

-The ten dollar meal includes a hunk of fresh salmon, bread from Arcata’s Brio, a delicious salad from Ocean Air Farms in Fort Dick and a side of fruit.
+The ten dollar lunch includes a hunk of fresh salmon, a delicious salad from Ocean Air Farms in Fort Dick, fresh bread and a fruit.

 The legendary Merv George Band and Into the Current will be rocking the Reservation with a mix of danceable tunes.
 The Merv George is a Hupa-fronted rock n’ roll band that plays a high energy mix of choice, classic tunes.

 Into the Current, comprised solely of Native Americans, plays a blend of indigenous reggae/island music.